Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Acknowledgments

 \section{Acknowledgments}

-FG thanks Gayathri Gururajan for the insightful conversations about the gas tracers, Anton Koekemoer for the careful reading of the manuscript and for the useful comments, and Roberto Decarli for the precious feedback on an early version of this paper.
+{We thank the anonymous referee for their comments that improved the initial version of this paper}.
+FG thanks Gayathri Gururajan for the insightful conversations about the gas tracers, Anton Koekemoer {and Ian Smail} for the careful reading of the manuscript and for the useful comments, and Roberto Decarli for the precious feedback on an early version of this paper.
 FG, MT, AL, MM and AC acknowledge the support from grant PRIN MIUR 2017-20173ML3WW\_001.
 ‘Opening the ALMA window on the cosmic evolution of gas, stars, and supermassive black holes’.
 ID acknowledges support from INAF Minigrant "Harnessing the power of VLBA towards a census of AGN and star formation at high redshift".
 MV acknowledges financial support from the Inter-University Institute for Data Intensive Astronomy (IDIA), a partnership of the University of Cape Town, the University of Pretoria and the University of the Western Cape, and from the South African Department of Science and Innovation's National Research Foundation under the ISARP RADIOSKY2020 and RADIOMAP Joint Research Schemes (DSI-NRF Grant Numbers 113121 and 150551) and the SRUG HIPPO Projects (DSI-NRF Grant Numbers 121291 and SRUG22031677).
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2021.1.01467.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ

 \begin{appendix}

 \end{appendix}